haleykwok/Website_Hugo_Academic/content/project/cloudcomputing/index.md

 - Kubernetes Lab: Participants will explore Kubernetes' container orchestration mechanisms, gaining experience in deploying and managing scalable applications.
 - Resource Allocation Optimization Research: The course will delve into the theory and practice of optimizing resource allocation algorithms in cloud computing, with a research paper where students will analyze existing algorithms and propose innovative solutions.

-Throughout the course, students will not only master the theoretical aspects but also apply their knowledge to real-world scenarios, preparing them for the challenges of modern software engineering in the cloud.